vlssanonymous/uq-predgan/UQ-PredGAN/README.md

 ## Data Assimilation Predictive GAN (DA-PredGAN) - Forecasting spatial variation of COVID-19 infection using GAN

-- 1.ReadCompress.ipynb -> Read and Compress the training snapshots (time steps) using PCA.
-Apply the PCA Compression to the test datasets.
+- 1.ReadCompress.ipynb -> Read and compress the training snapshots (time steps) using PCA.
+Apply the PCA compression to the test datasets.

 - 2.GAN-training.ipynb -> Train a GAN and save the model